istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 ## Background

 In the service mesh world, using Istio as the control plane has become the mainstream.
-Istio provides dynamic configuration of routes, service discovery, etc. to data plane proxies via the xDS protocol.
-The proxy can conveniently serve as Istio's data by simply interfacing with Envoy's xDS protocol.
+Because Istio was built on Envoy, it uses Envoy's data plane [APIs](https://blog.envoyproxy.io/the-universal-data-plane-api-d15cec7a) (collectively known as the xDS APIs).
+These APIs have been standardized separately from Envoy, and so by implementing them in MOSN, we are able to drop in MOSN as a replacement for Envoy.
 Istio's integration of third-party data planes can be implemented in three steps, as follows.

 - Implement xDS protocols to fulfill the capabilities for data plane related services.
 - Build `proxyv2` images using Istio's script and set the relevant `SIDCAR` and other parameters.